Svenub/Thirty/README.md

 ## Help Section ℹ️
-Find all relevant information and rules in the "Help" section inside the game.
+Find all relevant information and rules in the "Help" section by pressing the "i"-button.